 The University of West London is a leading modern university specialising in the education and development of exceptional creative, business and service professionals.

-In addition to its regular programme of fee-paying doctorates, UWL is offering Vice-Chancellor’s PhD scholarships.
+In addition to our regular programme of fee-paying doctorates, UWL is offering Vice-Chancellor’s PhD scholarships.
 We are presently seeking to allocate scholarships in:

 - Creative industries

 PhD scholars will register as full-time MPhil/PhD students in one of the above selected areas and work on their PhD project within the relevant School/College.

 PhD scholars will also undertake teaching duties for a maximum of six hours per week.
 All scholarships will be for a period of three years (subject to satisfactory performance and academic progress).

 The Vice-Chancellor’s PhD scholarships are open to all UK/EU students who qualify and include:

 - MPhil/PhD fee waiver at the Home/EU rate